LLM for Unity v2.4.0

 You can also:

-To build an Android app you need to specify the IL2CPP scripting backend and the ARM64 as the target architecture in the player settings.
+Android On Android you need to specify the IL2CPP scripting backend and the ARM64 as the target architecture in the player settings.

 These settings can be accessed from the Edit > Project Settings menu within the Player > Other Settings section.